 An earlier airshow in Ayrshire closed in the early 1990's but, following the closure of the show at Leuchars in 2013, flying returned to the area in 2014 as ‘The Scottish Airshow’.

 The first dusk flying was in 2016, followed by a full day's flying on the Saturday.
 In 2017 the show lost its flying after dark but stretched to a two-day Saturday and Sunday show.
 The 2019 show lost its Ayr funding and another venue was sought but not found.
-The show was due back at Ayr in 2020 but was cancelled following a disagreement with the South Ayrshire Council about funding.
+The show was due back at Ayr in 2020 but was cancelled following a disagreement between the organisers and South Ayrshire Council about funding.